dhyanio/yaml-merger/README.md

 5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+Thanks to the Go community for their support and contributions. ❤️